Rieyanshi/GrowMax-BI-Project/README.md

 ### Getting Started:

-1. Extract the contents of the provided zip file to your preferred location.
+1. Clone the git repository.

 2. Open a terminal or command prompt and navigate to the project's root directory.